 The definition of an authorised person is contained in Section 143(8) and is a person who -

 - falls within section 31(1)(a),(b) or (c) of the Financial Services and Markets Act 2000, and

-- has permission under that Act to carry on one or more of the activities specified in Article 14 and, in so far as it applies to that Article, Article 64 of the FSMA 2000 (Regulated Activities) Order 2001.
+- has permission under that Act to carry on one or more of the activities specified in Regulation 14 and, in so far as it applies to that Regulation, Regulation 64 of the FSMA 2000 (Regulated Activities) Order 2001 (SI 2001/544).

-You may accept that any reputable financial concern is an authorised person.
+HMRC officers may accept that a reputable financial concern such as a High Street bank operating in the UK will meet these requirements.
+If uncertain then the Financial Conduct Authority’s public register is at register.fca.org.uk.
 Any case of doubt or difficulty should be referred to Capital Gains Technical Group.